lucidarch/docs/content/getting-started/micro.md

                      ->post('/submit', compact('title', 'url', 'description'));

     $response->assertSessionHasErrors([
-        'url' => 'The url must not be greater than 255 characters.', 'title' => 'The title must not be greater than 255 characters.', 'description' => 'The description must not be greater than 255 characters.', ]);
+        'url' => 'The url field must not be greater than 255 characters.', 'title' => 'The title field must not be greater than 255 characters.', 'description' => 'The description field must not be greater than 255 characters.', ]);
 }